iwsjanine/github-slideshow/2019-09-27-Add-Individual---Driver---Involved-Party.md

 ## Injury Information

 Use this section of the screen to identify whether this particular individual has been injured.
 This is a required field.

-1. In the **Was the party injured **section**, select from one of the following responses:
+1. In the **Was the party injured **section, select from one of the following responses:

 * Yes - When you click Yes and click **Continue**, the [Injury Information ](https://docs.google.com/document/d/1K6dABwy5pYyo_o-wOk5Fave3W9ksfYEfbpowmcnvIy8/edit)screen appears.

 * No -  When you click No, no further information is needed on this screen.

 * Unknown - When you click Unknown, BriteCore  keeps track of this status and no further information is needed on this screen.

 ## Submit

 * After confirming your choices, click **Submit**.